valakasgg/impression-yeah-wordpress/README.md

 ### Local Installation

 1. Install & Setup MAMP + PHPMYADMIN
-2. Download latest WordPress
+2. Download latest WordPress and put into MAMP directory
-3. Clone this repo
+3. Clone this repo + move files into directory
-4. Move wp-admin & wp-includes into the directory
-5. Import database provided into your created database.
+5. Import database provided into your created database
 6. Enter your local site name in wp-config
-7. Enter your database config into wp-config/wp-config-local.php
+7. Enter your database config into wp-config/wp-config-local.php + sitename

 ### Server setup